Calgary fire crews respond to multiple wind related incidents throughout the day

 At 8:35 a.m., a recently-erected cinder block wall collapsed at a construction site at the 1000 block of Edmonton Trail, landing on a neighbouring house.
 Calgary fire crews responded and ensured scene safety.
 No injuries were reported and the City's Safety Response Unit was called to the scene to investigate.

 Calgary's weather can change quickly and high winds like those we experienced today can create dangerous situations.
 To reduce your risk, keep your family and pets indoors if you can.
 Ensure objects in your yard are secured so that they do not become projectiles and cause injury or damage.
-If you come across a downed power line, call 9-1-1 right away and stay at least 10 metres away, keeping others away as well.
+If you come across a downed power line, call 9-1-1 immediately and keep at least 10 metres away, warning others to stay away as well.
 Assume that anything the downed power line is touching is energized and dangerous.

 Power outages can happen unexpectedly especially during extreme weather events and so the Calgary Fire Department reminds you to keep fire safety top of mind.
 Ensure you have working smoke and carbon monoxide alarms on every level of your home and plan and practice your home escape plan with your family.
 For more information on fire safety, visit calgary.ca/fire